The New Normal - How Marriott on Wheels changed the rules of the game to bring great food to your home | Business

 The New Normal - How Marriott on Wheels changed the rules of the game to bring great food to your home

-Furthermore, the Marriott hotels are going a step further to ensure that celebrations at home or office enjoy the same great cuisine they were accustomed to.
-Marriott on Wheels will also include out-door catering services on the premises where you having your functions, so that any celebration can be made better with exquisite food from Marriott International hotels.
-Safety and health first!

-Marriott understands only too well the importance of maintaining health and hygiene in these trying times.
-The chain ensures stringent checks and safety measures while preparing, packaging and delivering these meals across homes.
-All associates undergo temperature checks on arrival and a strict hand sanitization process is followed in every kitchen.
-This includes contact-less delivery and the mandatory use of protective gear for delivery executives in extremely sanitized vehicles.
-Succumb to temptation

-This is the first time that any of the Marriott International brands have started home deliveries, and some of their finest restaurants are ensuring that the same dishes you enjoyed on Marriott premises are now delivered straight to your table at home.
+Succumb to temptation This is the first time that any of the Marriott International brands have started home deliveries, and some of their finest restaurants are ensuring that the same dishes you enjoyed on Marriott premises are now delivered straight to your table at home.
 The same pizzas of your choice, the same scrumptious kathi rolls and the biryanis you love are now just a call away, with Marriott partnering food delivery platforms Swiggy and Zomato for the initiative as well.
 Some things may never be the same for us ever again.
 But some things never change.
 Great dishes and distinctive taste, for one!
+For more information, log on Marriott on Wheels to order now PWR PWR

 ALSO READ